 According to CBO, the interest subsidy of BABs would be recorded in the federal budget as outlays, like other payments to state and local governments.
 At the same time, by substituting taxable for tax-exempt bonds, the program would increase taxable interest income.
-The Joint Committee on Taxation analyzed a similar proposal in the President's FY2012 budget and estimated that it would boost outlays by \$76 billion over 10 years and raise revenues by \$70 billion, with a net effect of increasing the cumulative deficit by \$6 billion.
+CBO analyzed a similar proposal in the FY2013 budget and estimated that it would increase subsidy payments to state and local governments, thus boosting federal outlays, by \$70 billion over 10 years and raise revenues by \$63 billion, with a net effect of increasing the cumulative deficit by \$7 billion.60